myelnet/pop/retrieval/readme.md

 7. Once the channel address is returned the state machine will call the payment manager to allocate and return a new lane number

+8. Meanwhile the provider resumes the data transfer and starts sending blocks until the given payment interval is reached and will request a payment to continue.

+9. The Client will create a new voucher for the requested payment, sign it and send to the provider.
+The provider will validate the voucher and if accepted send the next amount of bytes.